 Climate and Soil

-Mexican fan palms grow in U.S. Department of Agriculture plant hardiness zones 9 through 11.
-Although they like well-drained, moderately rich soil, Mexican fan palms can survive in sand and poor soils.
-You can grow a young plant in a container to give your deck or patio a tropical look, but do not plant one in a small yard.
-Mexican fan palms need large, open areas.
-The Mexican fan is considered invasive in some areas.
-Do not plant it if you live where it is a problem.
+Mexican fan palms prefer well-draining, moderately rich soil, but they can also survive in sand and poor soils.
+You can grow a young plant in a container to give your deck or patio a tropical look, but do not plant one in a small yard since they need large, open areas.

 Water and Fertilizer

-Water Mexican fan palms deeply at least once a month.
-They will tolerate both salt and drought.
-Although the fertilizer needs of Mexican fan palms will vary with the soil, a general maintenance recommendation is to apply 1 1/2 pounds of 8-1-10-4 palm tree fertilizer for every 100 square feet of area every three months.
+Though it tolerates both salt and drought, water your Mexican fan palm deeply at least once a month.
+The fertilizer needs of Mexican fan palms will vary with the soil, but a general maintenance recommendation is to apply 1 1/2 pounds of 8-1-10-4 palm tree fertilizer for every 100 square feet of area every three months.
 An 8-1-10-4 fertilizer contains the ratio, by weight, of 8 parts nitrogen, 1 part phosphorus, 10 parts potassium and 4 parts magnesium.